-Cedar Tree Academy will submit to the citywide coordinator a dataset of all incident and service measures designated in this policy.
+Cedar Tree Academy will submit a dataset of all incident and service measures designated in this policy.
 This data will not include any identifying information about the bully, victim, or witnesses.
-Counseling Department will be responsible for ensuring the citywide coordinator has accurate information on incident and service measures.
-Given the sensitive nature of information contained in this database, only School Leadership will have access to individualizing information in the database.
+The counseling department will be responsible for ensuring accurate information on incidents and service measures.
+Given the sensitive nature of information contained in this database, only school leadership will have access to individualized information in the database.